Enquire nowEmployment & Projects

 Since establishment of the program in late 2019, Mader has already achieved several milestone achievements; its first intake of Trade Upgrade participants hit the 6 month mark in their 18 month apprenticeship journey and the second intake are now trained and ready for placement.

-In addition to this, Mader Group has landed the 992 (OB25) project at BHP Eastern Ridge which will see a 21-strong team maintain their train load out fleet, including Supervisors, Mechanics, Auto Electricians, Boilermakers and four recently upskilled Trade Upgrade Mechanics.
+In addition to this, Mader Group has landed the 992 (OB25) project which will see a 21-strong team maintain their train load out fleet, including Supervisors, Mechanics, Auto Electricians, Boilermakers and four recently upskilled Trade Upgrade Mechanics.

 The Trade Upgrade Program has ambitious goals to grow the Diesel Mechanics of tomorrow with strong potential to be scaled up over time to meet growing industry demand and interest.